Gavin from InfluxDB created a step by step video guide on how they use feature flags for A/B testing on real users in their frontend application.

 We're using a third-party SAS product called ConfigCat and that's where we configure our feature flag targeting rules.
 So we set those rules up in the ConfigCat console and they're saved in the cloud and then pulled down periodically by the cloud 2 cluster back-end.
 Those services pull down these roles and then they use the user ID, org ID, and other attributes associated with API requests, to actually evaluate those rules and compute a specific flag value for each API request that comes in.

-So for example we could turn on a certain feature for specific user and have that user get a specific feature flag value, while all the other users send an API requests get the original value.
+So for example, we could turn on a certain feature for a specific user and have that user get a specific feature flag value, while all the other users send an API request get the original value.

-The example we're gonna use today you can see on the screenshot on the right.
+In the example that we're gonna use today, you can see on the screenshot on the right.
 If you search for dashboards and your search criteria doesn't return anything, you see this message "no dashboards match your search term."
 For our contrived example today we're gonna pretend that we want to do some user testing on the language of that message.
 So we're gonna return different messages for different users.

 exposed to true.
 This attribute is gonna opt in this flag to be exposed to the front end so it can be used not only on the back end but also on the front end.